 A detailed discussion of the species sensitivity screening, including current conditions, is provided in Section 5.4.1 of the Staff Report.

 The Provisions state how and when species sensitivity screening is required.
 Typically, species sensitivity screening would be conducted prior to every permit issuance, reissuance, renewal, or reopening (to address the toxicity requirements).
-However, Regional Water Boards may allow dischargers up to ten years between species sensitivity screenings.
-POTW dischargers are only required to conduct species sensitivity screening for chronic toxicity, unless a Regional Water Board also requires species sensitivity screening for acute toxicity.
-All other non-storm water NPDES dischargers must conduct a species sensitivity screening for both chronic and acute toxicity.
-Non-storm water NPDES dischargers would need to use the species sensitivity screening process as specified in the Provisions at least once every ten years to be in compliance, unless the discharger participates in a regional monitoring program as approved by the Regional Water Board.
+However, Regional Water Boards may allow dischargers up to 15 years between species sensitivity screenings.
+Non-storm water NPDES dischargers are only required to conduct species sensitivity screening for chronic toxicity, unless a Regional Water Board also requires species sensitivity screening for acute toxicity.
+Non-storm water NPDES dischargers would need to use the species sensitivity screening process as specified in the Provisions at least once every 15 years to be in compliance.

 The Provisions provide clear direction on the number of tests needed for species sensitivity screening, the number of species to be used, and the timing for the species sensitivity screening tests.
 The method of compliance would be to conduct the required testing and analysis.